Brent Fitz: Slash

 In March 2010, Fitz became drummer for then-former Guns N' Roses/Velvet Revolver guitarist Slash.
-The band which also features Alter Bridge singer Myles Kennedy, eventually became known as Slash Featuring Myles Kennedy and The Conspirators, and released three albums: 'Apocalyptic Love' in 2012, 'World on Fire' in 2014 and 'Living The Dream' in 2018.
-Two live albums have been recorded also, 'Made in Stoke' 2011, and 'Live at The Roxy' in 2015.
+The band which also features Alter Bridge singer Myles Kennedy, eventually became known as Slash Featuring Myles Kennedy and The Conspirators, and released four albums: 'Apocalyptic Love' in 2012, 'World on Fire' in 2014, 'Living The Dream' in 2018, and '4' in 2022.
+Four live albums have been recorded also, 'Live in Manchester' in 2010, 'Made in Stoke' 2011, 'Live at The Roxy' in 2015, and Living the Dream Tour in 2019.
 With the band, Fitz has performed on several US talk shows in including: The Tonight Show with Jay Leno, Jimmy Fallon, Jimmy Kimmel, Ellen, Conan (twice), Lopez Tonight (twice) and The Late Late Show with Craig Ferguson, as well as performed live on Howard Stern.
-Fitz also appeared in several music videos including 'By The Sword', 'Back From Cali', 'Beautiful Dangerous' featuring Fergie, 'You're A Lie', 'Bad Rain' and 'Anastasia'.
+Fitz also appeared in several music videos including 'By The Sword' featuring Andrew Stockdale, 'Back From Cali', 'Beautiful Dangerous' featuring Fergie, 'You're A Lie', 'Bad Rain' and 'Anastasia'.
 The band has two #1 singles on the US Active Rock charts: 'You're A Lie', and 'World on Fire', as well as two top 5 songs: 'Standing In The Sun' and 'Bent to Fly' (which spent over 27 weeks on the chart).
 The band headlined the 2014 MTV Euro Awards in Glasgow, Scotland, playing 'Crazy Train', with a tribute to Ozzy Osbourne, who received the lifetime achievement award from MTV.

+Derek Sharp and The Champagne Jam

+In 2025, Brent Fitz was announced as the drummer for Crossing The Rubicon, the upcoming album by Derek Sharp and The Champagne Jam, the band led by former The Guess Who vocalist Derek Sharp.
+The album follows *Plein D’Amour* and continues the group's exploration of power pop and Brit Pop influences.

+Fitz, known for his work with Slash, Gene Simmons, and The Guess Who, brings his signature drumming style to the project, further strengthening the band's connection to both classic and contemporary rock sounds.
+Crossing The Rubicon is set for release in mid-2025, with a supporting tour planned to showcase material from the album alongside performances of classic rock staples.